paperwm/PaperWM/README.md

 ### New Window Handlers

 If opening a new application window with <kbd>Super</kbd><kbd>Return</kbd> isn't doing exactly what you want, you can create custom functions to suit your needs.
-FOr example, you might want new emacs windows to open the current buffer by default, or have new terminals inherit the current directory.
+For example, you might want new emacs windows to open the current buffer by default, or have new terminals inherit the current directory.
 To implement this, you can modify `user.js` as below (see [User configuration & development](#user-configuration--development) section):

 ```javascript
 // -*- mode: gnome-shell -*-